Sherman Oaks

 It is also not uncommon for trucking companies to give incentives to their drivers to violate the hours-of-service rule.
 For example, a company may financially compensate drivers for getting to their destination in a shorter amount of time, or they may set deadlines that can only be met if the driver remains on the road longer.
 In addition to the hours of service violation, truckers may also speed up delivering their cargo sooner.

 Regardless of the cause of a truck accident, a Sherman Oaks truck accident attorney can evaluate your case and conduct an investigation to determine how a crash occurred.
-From there, an attorney can build a compelling case that will allow you to obtain the maximum amount of compensation allowed under the law.
+From there, a truck accident lawyer can build a compelling case that will allow you to obtain the maximum amount of compensation allowed under the law.

 How to File a Truck Accident Claim

-Like other personal injury claims, those involving truck accidents are based on negligence.
+Like other personal injury claims, those involved in a truck accident are based on negligence.
 Any time a person fails to exercise a reasonable level of care that keeps others safe, they are considered negligent.
 Proving negligence involves establishing four elements of the case: duty, breach, causation, and damages.

 Damages Available in Truck Accident Claims